Software as a Medical Device (SaMD): Regulatory Guide

 EU MDR Classification

-The European Union Medical Device Regulation (EU MDR) applies Rule 11, which assesses risk based on their context and the severity of potential harm.
+The European Union Medical Device Regulation (EU MDR) applies Rule 11, which assesses risk based on context and the severity of potential harm.
 The rule focuses particularly on software that supports diagnostic or therapeutic decisions.

 • Class IIa includes software that provides information used for diagnostic or therapeutic purposes.